suxatcode/helix-db/README.md

 # HelixDB

-HelixDB is a graph-vector database built for performance and simplicity.
+HelixDB is a Rust written, open-source, graph-vector database built for RAG and AI applications.

 ## Overview